Reminerva/bucket-cinema-api/ReadMe.md

 * [Date and Time Format](#date-and-time-format)

 ## Introduction
-The Flix API provides a set of RESTful endpoints for managing data related to a movie/entertainment platform.
+The Bucket Cinema API provides a set of RESTful endpoints for managing data related to a movie/entertainment platform.
 It includes functionality for managing users, products, customers, transactions, and other related entities.

 ## Getting Started